The Power is Running: A Memoir of N30

 On November 30, 1999, tens of thousands of anarchists, indigenous people, ecologists, union organizers, and other foes of tyranny converged in Seattle, Washington from around the world to blockade and shut down the summit of the World Trade Organization.
 The result was one of the era’s most inspiring victories against global capitalism, demonstrating the effectiveness of direct action and casting light on the machinations of the WTO.
 The crisis of capitalism has only intensified since 1999.
 Today, we should learn from the struggles of the past, take inspiration from the courage of those who fought in them, and renew our assault on the structures that impose inequality and ecological destruction.
 The following narrative recounts one participant’s experiences in the events of that historic day.

-This text is excepted from the zine N30: The Seattle WTO Protests, which also includes a blow-by-blow account and analysis of the events of the week.
+This text is excerpted from the zine N30: The Seattle WTO Protests, which also includes a blow-by-blow account and analysis of the events of the week.
 For perspective on how far-right nationalists have dishonestly attempted to co-opt opposition to the consequences of neoliberalism, read “What Did You Do in the Anti-Globalization Movement, Mr. Trump?”
 To learn about the infrastructure of the mobilization, read the Seattle Logistics Zine in our archives.

 cdn.crimethinc.com/assets/articles/2017/11/30/1.jpg